Álvaro Obregón: Educational reforms and cultural developments

 Obregón appointed José Vasconcelos (Rector of the National Autonomous University of Mexico who had been in exile 1915–1920 because of his opposition to Carranza) as his Secretary of Public Education.
 Vasconcelos undertook a major effort to construct new schools across the country.
 Around 1,000 rural schools and 2,000 public libraries were built.

+Early in his presidency, Obregon made a special proclamation (as noted by one journal) by which “allowances of from 30 to 50 pesos per month have been provided for students willing to become trained teachers.”
+Also, according to a 1922 Law on Rational Education, as noted by one study, “even primary-school students could learn manual labor occupations in the schools’ workshops in order to acquire various skills for the future, but especially knowledge about farming.”

 Vasconcelos was also interested in promoting artistic developments that created a narrative of Mexico's history and the Mexican Revolution.
 Obregón's time as president saw the beginning of the art movement of Mexican muralism, with artists such as Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco, and Roberto Montenegro invited to create murals expressive of the spirit of the Mexican Revolution on the walls of public buildings throughout Mexico.

+A number of other educational initiatives were carried out during the course of Obregón's presidency.

 Obregón also sought to shape public perceptions of the Revolution and its place in history by staging elaborate celebrations in 1921 on the centenary of Mexico's independence from Spain.
 There had been such celebrations in 1910 by the Díaz regime, commemorating the start of the insurgency by Miguel Hidalgo.
 1921 provided a date for Obregon's government to shape historical memory of independence and the Revolution.
 After a decade of violence during the Revolution, the centennial celebrations provided an opportunity for Mexicans to reflect on their history and identity, as well as to enjoy diversions in peacetime.
 For Obregón, the centennial was a way to emphasize that revolutionary initiatives had historical roots and that like independence, the Revolution presented new opportunities for Mexicans.
 Obregón "intended to use the occasion to shore-up popular support for the government, and, by extension, the revolution itself."
 Unlike the centennial celebrations in 1910, the one of 1921 had no monumental architecture to inaugurate.